Frank Knox: Death

-Following a brief series of heart attacks, Secretary Knox died in Washington, DC, on April 28, 1944, while still in office.
+Following a brief series of heart attacks, Secretary Knox died in Washington, D.C., on April 28, 1944, while still in office.
 He was buried on May 1, 1944, at Arlington National Cemetery, in Arlington, Virginia.

 Posthumous honors and memorials

 The Gearing-class destroyer USS Frank Knox (DD-742), commissioned in December 1944, was named in his honor.

-On May 31, 1945 he received posthumously the Medal for Merit from President Harry S. Truman.
+On May 31, 1945, he received posthumously the Medal for Merit from President Harry S. Truman.
 He also received the Spanish Campaign Medal and the World War I Victory Medal for his previous military service.

-In 1948, his widow, Annie Reid Knox (1875-1958) endowed the Frank Knox Memorial Fellowships, which allow scholars from Australia, Canada, New Zealand, the Union of South Africa, and the United Kingdom to pursue graduate study at Harvard University, or by recent graduates of Harvard to travel and research in the countries of the British Commonwealth of Nations.
+In 1948, his widow, Annie Reid Knox (1875–1958) endowed the Frank Knox Memorial Fellowships, which allow scholars from Australia, Canada, New Zealand, the Union of South Africa, and the United Kingdom to pursue graduate study at Harvard University, or by recent graduates of Harvard to travel and research in the countries of the British Commonwealth of Nations.

 Frank Knox School on the grounds of the Patuxent River Naval Air Station was named for him.